Miley Cyrus’ Braless Crop Top Photo Ignites Instagram Debate

 “What would the world be without Miley Cyrus,” another adoring fans revealed.

 As many fans already know, Miley and Liam announced their split last month after only eight months of marriage.
-The couple, who had dated off and on for about a decade shocked fans with the news.
-However, fans were even more stunned to see Cyrus move on with Brody Jenner’s ex, Kaitlynn Carter, so quickly.
+The couple, who had dated off-and-on for about a decade, shocked fans with the news.
+However, fans were even more stunned to see Cyrus move on with Brody Jenner’s ex, Kaitlynn, so quickly.

 People Magazine reports that Miley never meant to hurt Liam with her new relationship, or the PDA that she had been flaunting with Kaitlynn following the split.
 She also reportedly didn’t want to set off any bad feelings over her new song “Slide Away,” which was written about her breakup with the Aussie actor.